GoogleChrome/developer.chrome.com/site/en/docs/webstore/publish/index.md

 {% Img src="image/SHhb2PDKzXTggPGAYpv8JgR81pX2/yoMNFt1ht6qSLXzFyrWj.png", alt="Screenshot showing
 the 'more' menu's defer publish option", width="386", height="284" %}

-This lets you pause the rollout of a submitted item if you discover an error after submitting it, or if you simply want to change your rollout time.
+This lets you pause the rollout of a submitted item if you discover an error after submitting it or if you simply want to change your rollout time.